The Geometry of Statistical Data and Information: A Large Deviation Perspective: Methods and Results

 Where $\valpha \in \reals^{k}$ is the unique solution to $\sum_i p_i e^{\valpha^T \vx_i} \vx_i = \vx \sum_{i=1}^n p_i e^{\valpha^T \vx_i}$.
 This follows from the fact that $\log \left( \sum_{i=1}^n p_i e^{\valpha^T \vx_i}\right)$ is a smooth convex function of $\valpha \in \reals^k$ and no two values of $\alpha$ can have the same gradient.
 This defines a diffeomorphism between $\Conv{\vX} \subset \reals^k$, the space of $\vx$ and $\reals^k$, the space of $\valpha$.
 The duality also establishes that

-is the optimizer for optimization problem in equation (\ref{eq:entropy-contraction}), in the form of an exponential family of distributions with parameters $\valpha$ in the discrete space.
-Alternatively, one can also say that the empirical means $\vx \in \Conv{\vX}$ determine an embedding within $\riDelta{n}$ via the relation $\vnu_{\vx} = \vp^{\vX^T \nabla \phi(\vx \mid\vp) }$ and we prove that it is the information projection of $\vnu$ onto a $\vx$-measurable space in lemma \ref{lemma:infoproj}.
+is the optimizer for the optimization problem in equation \eqref{eq:entropy-contraction}, in the form of an exponential family of distributions with parameters $\valpha$ in the discrete space.
+Alternatively, one can also say that the empirical means $\vx \in \Conv{\vX}$ determine an embedding within $\riDelta{n}$ via the relation $\vnu_{\vx} = \vp^{\vX^T \nabla \phi(\vx \mid\vp) }$.
 Exponential family of distributions are thoroughly explored in previous works of IG \cite{amari-book} \cite{JMLR:v6:banerjee05b}, statistical mechanics \cite{GibbsBook}, thermodynamics including the works like those of Szilard \cite{szilard}.
 This family includes some of the most frequently used statistical models, including Gaussian, Gamma, Poisson, and Geometrical.

 A reader familiar with the Legendre-Fenchel transform can identify $\valpha$ as the conjugate variable.
 Fixing our probabilistic measure $\vp$, the Legendre-Fenchel transform of our entropy function $\phi(\vx \mid \vp)$ is